OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 You need to create an app registration in Azure that represents your middle-tier server.
 This enables authentication support so that proper access tokens can be issued to the client code in JavaScript.
 This registration will support both SSO in the client, and fallback authentication using the Microsoft Authentication Library (MSAL).

-1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.
+1. To register your app, navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.

 1. Sign in with the **_admin_** credentials to your Microsoft 365 tenancy.
 For example, MyName@contoso.onmicrosoft.com.